rdoming2/opencrystal-engine/CONTENT_AUTHORING_GUIDE.md

 follow the project's data-driven conventions.
 It focuses on JSON authoring, event structure, and practical workflow tips for building playable content.

+## Related docs

+- `README.md` for project overview and CLI basics.
+- `SCHEMAS.md` for authoritative JSON schema details and examples.

 ## Scope

 Use this guide when you are writing or maintaining content under `content/<pack_name>/`.
-Refer to `SCHEMAS.md` for the authoritative JSON schema details and examples.

 ## Content pack layout